BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

 ### Bags

+- picture

+My partner was using a Zéfal Z-Adventure F10 handle bar bag to carry the sleeping mats and bags and our underwear.

+I used a pair of Vaude Aqua rear panniers mounted on a Tubus Disco to carry well, all the rest!

+We also carry a pair of Zéfal Magnum 1L bottles each for our drinks.

+Finally, we each had a Vaude Carbo top tube bag to carry our smartphone and snacks.

-All in all, my partner was carrying approximately 4kgs while I had around 15kgs of gear.
+All in all, my partner was carrying approximately 5kgs while I had around 18kgs of gear.

 ### Route